Sanix-Darker/sanixdk.xyz/content/blogs/how-to-add-website-analytics-using-only-nginx.md

 visits_by_url=$(
   awk '{
     # $5 might be something like: "GET /index.html HTTP/1.1"
-    # So split on space.
+    # So we split on space.
     split($5, req_parts, " ")
     url=req_parts[2]
     if (url != "") {